IBM/kif/docs/tutorial.md

     print(wd.Q(111).description, wd.P(2583).description)  # None None
     ```

     However, KIF can be instructed to retrieve them automatically using the vocabulary module's resolver.
-This is done by setting option "entities.resolve" to `True` in the context:
+This is done by setting option "entities.resolve" to `True` in the KIF context:

     ```py
     # Enable automatic entity descriptor resolution: